Research & Projects

 Pediatric Pandemic Network (PPN)

-This project, led by Children’s National Hospital and Lurie Children’s, aims to enhance pediatric emergency preparedness by addressing regulatory science gaps in medical device development.
-In collaboration with FDA’s Office of Science and Engineering Laboratories (OSEL) and the Blue Knight Program, the initiative will prioritize unmet needs related to pediatric medical devices and Software as a Medical Device (SaMD), including AI-driven solutions.
-Key deliverables include white papers on countermeasure priorities, pediatric AI algorithm analysis, and a risk assessment model for rapid software deployment in emergencies.
+Led by Children’s National Hospital and Lurie Children’s Hospital, the PPN aims to enhance pediatric emergency preparedness by addressing regulatory science gaps in medical device development.
+In collaboration with the FDA’s Office of Science and Engineering Laboratories and the Blue Knight Program, the initiative will prioritize unmet needs related to pediatric medical devices and Software as a Medical Device, including AI-driven solutions.
+Key deliverables include white papers on countermeasure priorities, pediatric AI algorithm analysis and a risk assessment model for rapid software deployment in emergencies.
 The project will also assess the need for a national pediatric medical device stockpile and launch a competitive funding opportunity for pediatric-focused innovations.
 By proactively engaging in regulatory science research, this initiative seeks to improve emergency response capabilities and accelerate the safe deployment of pediatric medical technologies.

-This project, Community to Commercialization: Early Ethics and Engagement Action towards Dissemination of Complex Therapies, aims to develop an ethics-centered, inclusive, and anticipatory approach to guide the early clinical development, commercialization, and dissemination of pediatric human cell, tissue, and cellular and tissue-based products (HCT/P).
-Using bladder tissue regeneration as a model, the project will engage affected individuals, families, and marginalized communities to explore ethical, regulatory, and public acceptance challenges related to regenerative medicine.
+This project, Community to Commercialization: Early Ethics and Engagement Action towards Dissemination of Complex Therapies, aims to develop an ethics-centered, inclusive and anticipatory approach to guide early clinical development, commercialization and dissemination of pediatric human cell, tissue and cellular and tissue-based products (HCT/P).
+Using bladder tissue regeneration as a model, the project engaged affected individuals, families and marginalized communities to explore ethical, regulatory and public acceptance challenges related to regenerative medicine.
 By applying the Total Product Life Cycle framework, researchers will create a commercialization roadmap informed by community perspectives and regulatory strategies to facilitate the translation of novel therapies into clinical practice.
 The project will also produce a generalizable framework for stakeholder engagement in ethical and regulatory considerations for future HCT/P technologies.
 Through collaborations with regulatory agencies and industry partners, this initiative seeks to accelerate responsible and inclusive development of pediatric regenerative therapies.

 CobiCure Fellowship